Loader gif

 Head of household

-Head of household is typically for unmarried people who financially support other people.
-The name of this tax filing status can confuse people.
-Often, people think that if you are married and are the only income earner in your household, you qualify as Head of Household.
-That is incorrect.
+Often, people think that if you are married and are the only income earner in your household, you qualify as head of household, but that is incorrect.
 To be eligible for that status, you must be unmarried and provide the majority of financial support for at least one other person for the better part of the year.

 You must fit the IRS definition of being unmarried.
 If you are not legally married, the IRS considers you unmarried.
-Also, you are considered “unmarried” if:
+You are also considered “unmarried” if:

 • You haven’t lived with your spouse for the last six months of the tax year